IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/QueryVersioning.md

 At the beginning of every connection from a client to a node, the Network layer will negotiate a [`NodeToClientVersion`][n2c].
 Before the client sends a query, it can now check that the negotiated version is not older than the associated version number of the query, and act accordingly (i.e. display an indicative error message, or use a different/fallback mechanism to do its job).

-Custom implementation of the Cardano node client can choose to bypass this check before submitting the query.
-This does not constitute a problem for the node integrity, but is, instead, an inconvenience for the user as she will be presented with an obscure CBOR decoding error when an old node tries to answer a query it does not support.
+Custom implementations of the Cardano node client are free to bypass this check before submitting the query.
+This does not constitute a problem for the node integrity, but is, instead, an inconvenience for the user.
+When querying an older node, such an inconsiderate client will simply be disconnected from without explanation.
+If the user has access to the node's logs, she'll find there an obscure CBOR decoding error.

 ## Implementation